 The Bank measures ECL considering the risk of default over the maximum contractual period (including extension options) over which it is exposed to credit risk and not a longer period, even if contract extension or renewal is common business practice.
 However, for financial assets such as credit cards, revolving credit facilities and overdraft facilities that include both a loan and an undrawn commitment component, the Bank's contractual ability to demand repayment and cancel the undrawn commitment does not limit the Bank's exposure to credit losses to the contractual notice period.
 For such financial assets the Bank measures ECL over the period that it is exposed to the credit risk and ECL would not be mitigated by credit risk management actions, even if that period extends beyond the maximum contractual period.
-These financial assets do not have a fixed term or repayment structure and have a short contractual right to cancel these financial assets.
+These financial assets do not have a fixed term or repayment structure and have a short contractual cancellation period.
+However, the Bank does not enforce in the normal day-to-day management the contractual right to cancel these financial assets.
 This is because these financial assets are managed on a collective basis and are canceled only when the Bank becomes aware of an increase in credit risk at the facility level.
 This longer period is estimated taking into account the credit risk management actions that the Bank expects to take to mitigate ECL.